IN MOTOR VEHICLE CRASHES IN 2013

 Primary enforcement laws are much more effective in increasing the use of seat belts.
 Seat belt use is higher in states with primary enforcement laws compared to those with secondary enforcement laws or without seat belt laws.
 Experience in a number of States indicates that usage rates rise from 10-15 percentage points when primary laws are passed.
 Primary enforcement is important not only for raising adult safety belt use, but also for increasing the number of children who are protected by occupant restraints.
 In 2015, children under the age of eight, being driven by a belted driver had a higher belt use rate (92 percent) than children being driven by an unbelted driver (70 percent).

 Seat Belt Facts

-- Lap-shoulder belts, when used, reduce the risk of fatal injury to front seat car occupants by 45% and the risk of moderate-to-critical injuries by 50%.
-For light truck occupants, seat belts reduce the risk of fatal injury by 60% and moderate-to-critical injury by 65%.
+- Lap-shoulder belts, when used, reduce the risk of fatal injury to front seat car occupants by 45 percent and the risk of moderate-to-critical injuries by 50%.
+For light truck occupants, seat belts reduce the risk of fatal injury by 60 percent and moderate-to-critical injury by 65 percent.

 - The NHTSA recently estimated that needless deaths and injuries that result from non-use of seat belts cost society more than $10 billion annually in medical care, lost productivity and other injury related costs.